NESCent/dplace/README.md

 For development purposes, the [Vagrant+Ansible](https://github.com/dleehr/dplace-vagrant) configuration is recommended.
 It automates the build of an Ubuntu Linux VM with D-PLACE installed and ready for testing/development.

-Additionally, the Anisble playbook creates OS and database users for D-PLACE, installs all software dependencies, and populates the database from the working group's data sets.
+Additionally, the Ansible playbook creates OS and database users for D-PLACE, installs all software dependencies, and populates the database from the working group's data sets.
 You can use ansible by itself to provision D-PLACE on a host, or study the [playbooks](https://github.com/dleehr/ansible-postgresql/tree/master/roles/dplace_server/tasks) as a recipe.

 The rest of the information on this page assumes you are not using the [Vagrant+Ansible](https://github.com/dleehr/dplace-vagrant) configuration.